-Sleep deprivation during the newborn months is already a challenge as it is, but during nighttime wake ups, it also brought out the worst in me.
+Sleep deprivation during the newborn months, already the challenge that it is, brought out the worst in me during nighttime feedings.
 It was the time of the day (or night) when I least enjoyed being a mom.

-Thankfully my husband shouldered half of that burden.
-He changed diapers while I breastfed, and we’d take turns trying to soothe the baby when he’d get fussy.
+My husband shouldered half of that burden.
+He changed diapers while I breastfed, and we’d take turns soothing the baby.

 But with him returning to work before I did, would he continue waking up in the middle of the night with me?

 Middle of the night wake ups are unique to each family.
-With work the next day, dads now had appointments and tasks that are more difficult to manage sleep-deprived.
-Meanwhile, moms would be home with the baby, with no time-specific duties or even people to interact with (heck, we wouldn’t even need to get dressed).
+With work the next day, dads have work tasks that are more difficult to manage when sleep-deprived.
+Meanwhile, moms are home with the baby, with no time-specific duties or even people to interact with (heck, we wouldn’t even need to get dressed).

 In our case, he did.
 Here’s why:

-For both pregnancies with my singleton and later, my twins, I couldn’t do it all by myself.
-Physical exhaustion aside, sleep deprivation was a huge challenge for me.
-Having his support and a sense of teamwork did wonders for my morale.
+For both pregnancies (with my singleton and later, my twins), I couldn’t do it all by myself.
+Physical exhaustion aside, sleep deprivation was a huge challenge.
+Having my husband’s support and a sense of teamwork did wonders for my morale.

-We’re a team when he wakes up with me for nighttime feedings.
-Every little bit helps, from re-swaddling, to changing diapers, to burping them.
-Doing night duty alone can feel isolating that every bit of support helps.
+I feel like we’re working as a team when he wakes up with me for nighttime feedings.
+Every little bit helps, from re-swaddling, to changing diapers, to burping the babies.
+Doing night duty alone can feel so isolating that every bit of support helps.

-Still, I’m betting there are tons of parents who agree that caring for babies can be harder than paid jobs.
-It’s no joke when they say parenting can be one of the most difficult and stressful jobs.
+Still, I’m betting there are tons of parents who agree that caring for babies can be harder than paid work.
+It’s no joke when they say parenting can be one of the most difficult and stressful responsibilities.
 Parenting—even if unpaid—is still a job.

 Dads are more likely to be involved in the baby’s care when he participates in nighttime duties.
-He knows that the baby prefers the pacifier, or that the baby needs a special kind of swaddle to fall asleep.
+He knows that the baby prefers the pacifier, or that he needs a special kind of swaddle to fall asleep.